Feyerabend/bb/workbook/ch03/tictactoe/SOCIAL.md

 2. *Simulate an ethical dilemma: Write a program that models a decision-making process for a hypothetical autonomous drone.
 Define rules to prioritize human safety and ethical considerations.
-Reflect on the challenges of implementing such rules in real-world scenarios.*
+Reflect on the challenges of implementing such rules in real-world scenarios.
+Are they even possible?*

 ### Reflective and ethical discussions